TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 ## Goals

-Provide creative communities with a usable digital currency based on blockchain technology, as a means of fuelling shared goals.
+* Provide creative communities with a usable digital currency based on blockchain technology, as a means of fuelling shared goals and exchanging resources across borders.

-Participants are incetivised to be involved / contribute through the DAO structure.
+* Participants are incetivised to be involved / contribute through the DAO structure.

-Provide a source of revenue for the DAO through the economic activities that its currency generates, via "DAO tax".
+* Provide a source of revenue for the DAO through the economic activities that its currency generates, via "DAO tax".

-Used in community events and activities.
+* Used in community events and activities.

-Making the flow of capital more efficient through the system unlocks economic value and benefits all stakeholders.
+* Making the flow of capital more efficient through the system unlocks collaborative value and benefits all stakeholders.
 Creating a circular economy between participants.

 Long Term vision: